What is the Frontier Health and Medical Research Program?

 - developing new technologies to improve women’s sexual and reproductive health ($0.9 million)

 - using 4D diagnostic technology to accurately assess lung function in people of all ages, including the very young and old ($1 million)

 - using the latest genome editing technology to rapidly detect and identify infectious disease and antimicrobial resistance ($1 million)

 - using therapeutic ultrasound to treat brain disorders, including dementia ($1 million)

 - testing a new technology that stimulates the spinal cord to treat cerebral palsy ($0.7 million)

 - developing new technologies to care for people who have had a stroke before they reach hospital ($1 million)

-How to win stage 2 funding?
+How to win the Frontier Health and Medical Research funding?

-How the Government score your stage 2 application?
+How the Government score your application?

 - Assessment criterion 1: Project Impact (34% weighting).